A Two-Part Blog Series

 - Midstream: the transportation of gas and oil from production facilities to the refinery, whether by pipeline, truck, railcar, or ship.

-- Downstream: the production of finished product from a raw feedstock of oil or gas, or delivery of gas to end-use customers.
+- Downstream: the production of finished product from a raw feedstock of oil or gas or gas delivery to end-use customers.

-- Local Distribution Company (LDC): The entity that physically delivers gas – through its network of mains and supply lines – to customers.
+- Local Distribution Company (LDC): The entity that physically delivers gas to customers through its network of mains and supply lines.
 The LDC also meters the gas, bills the customer, and collects payment.
 LDCs purchase gas from gas marketers and schedule delivery across gas pipelines to an intake point (aka -“City Gate”), then odorize the gas before distribution.

 About the Author